E. S. Gosney: Biography

-A follow-up study, Twenty-eight Years of Sterilization in California, was published by the pair in 1938 (the American Journal of Sociology reviewed it with a single sentence: "An awkward attempt to popularize the practice of sterilizing defectives").
+A follow-up study, Twenty-eight Years of Sterilization in California, was published by the pair in 1938.
+(The American Journal of Sociology reviewed it with a single sentence: "An awkward attempt to popularize the practice of sterilizing defectives").
 The state of California would eventually sterilize over 20,000 patients in state-run hospitals under its eugenic laws; Nazi Germany would sterilize over 400,000.

-In 1926, Gosney first began to organize what would by 1928 become chartered as the Human Betterment Foundation as a philanthropic foundation to promote research and advocacy of eugenics, especially by means of sterilization.
+In 1926, Gosney had first begun to organize what would by 1928 become chartered as the Human Betterment Foundation: a philanthropic foundation to promote research and advocacy of eugenics, especially by means of sterilization.
 As Gosney put it, the Foundation would work for: